 Fortunately, the country has seen economic success since 2018 under democratic leadership.
 Plus, it has made substantial socio-economic progress for the last two decades.
 There’s been an increase in school enrollment and life expectancy rate and a significant drop in child and maternal mortality rates.
 The IMF (International Monetary Fund) regards Ethiopia among the top five growing economies in the world.

 As a globally emerging market selling agriculture and light manufacturing products, Ethiopia has unique opportunities for digital nomads.

 Although Ethiopia’s healthcare system is still developing, access to medical services is better in cities.
 Addis Ababa has more than ten state hospitals.
 There are approximately 120 state hospitals and over 410 healthcare centers across this African country.
 In various state hospitals, you can access medical facilities without paying.
 But be mindful of the fact that the state of public healthcare here is not the same as it is in the western countries.
 Getting to know your healthcare and insurance options before purchasing an expatriate health insurance plan is highly advisable when traveling to Ethiopia.

 The inadequate healthcare system has made the country’s health indicators rank very low.
-We advise expats to obtain a comprehensive health insurance policy before arriving here.
+We advise expats to obtain a comprehensive Ethiopia health insurance policy before arriving here.
 If you are likely to visit rural areas, you may struggle to find the right healthcare center or medical professionals.
 People who need to be evacuated to a different country for any medical treatment end up paying as much as USD 100,000.